PostHog/posthog.com/contents/handbook/engineering/developing-locally.md

     <code>$PATH</code>.
 Otherwise the command line will not know about packages installed with <code>brew</code>.
 </blockquote>

 3. Install [OrbStack](https://orbstack.dev/) – a more performant Docker Desktop alternative – with `brew install orbstack`.
 Go to OrbStack settings and set the memory usage limit to **at least 4 GB** (or 8 GB if you can afford it) + the CPU usage limit to at least 4 cores (i.e. 400%).
+You'll want to use Brex for the license if you work at PostHog.

 ## Ubuntu prerequisites